Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 ## Explore Data

-For me, the best part of data visualization is about what you can uncover from the data by visualizing groups and allowing scale to tell a story.
-I wanted to not only create some visually appealing graphs but see what we can learn from the data outside of the table format!
+For me, the best part of data visualization is about what you can uncover from the data by visualizing groups and allowing the scale to tell a story.
+I wanted not only to create some visually appealing graphs but see what we can learn from the data outside of the table format!

 ### Gender Selection across Space program